outmoded/university/README.md

     displaying routes `./lib/version.js`
   - the screen on the right<br/>
     displaying methods executed in the routes `./lib/route-methods/version.js`
 * Run tests.
 No new tests need to be built.
-But, executing passing tests proves changes did not break the application.
+But, need to increment lesson value to `1.0.5`.
+Executing passing tests proves changes did not break the application.
 Enjoy the benefits of CI [Continuous Integration](guides/ci.md).

 [Compare Assignment5 Solution to Assignment4](https://github.com/hapijs/university/compare/v1.0.4...v1.0.5)<br/>